IBM/deploy-graph-db-container/README.md

     $ kubectl create secret generic orientdb-pass --from-file=password.txt
     ```

+3. Configure persistent storage for OrientDB volumes

+    [OrientDB docker image](https://hub.docker.com/_/orientdb/) expects following directories to be volume mounted so as to persist data across container delete/relaunch.
+    ```
+    /orientdb/databases
+    /orientdb/backup
+    ```

+    If you are using Bluemix *standard* Kubernetes cluster, then you can leverage [dynamic volume provisioning](http://blog.kubernetes.io/2016/10/dynamic-provisioning-and-storage-in-kubernetes.html) which allows storage volumes to be created on-demand.
+To use this feature, update the value of `volume.beta.kubernetes.io/storage-class` annotation in `orientdb.yaml` file to one of the [NFS file-based storage classes supported in Bluemix](https://console.bluemix.net/docs/containers/cs_apps.html#cs_apps_volume_claim): `ibmc-file-bronze` or `ibmc-file-silver` or `ibmc-file-gold`.

+    In case you are using Bluemix *lite* Kubernetes cluster, where NFS file storage is not supported, you can instead use [hostPath PersistentVolume](https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/#create-a-persistentvolume).
+A hostPath PersistentVolume uses a file or directory on the Node to emulate network-attached storage.
+To create a hostPath PersistentVolume, review `local-volumes.yaml` and run the following command.
+    ```
+    $ kubectl apply -f local-volumes.yaml
+    ```

-3. Run the OrientDB Kubernetes configuration script in the cluster.
+4. Run the OrientDB Kubernetes configuration script in the cluster.
 When the deployment and the service are created, OrientDB is available as a service for users.
     ```
-    $ kubectl apply -f local-volumes.yaml
     $ kubectl apply -f orientdb.yaml
     ```

-4. Open OrientDB dashboard
+5. Open OrientDB dashboard

     Get information about the deployed OrientDB service to see which NodePort was assigned for OrientDB's HTTP port 2480.
     ```